istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 ---
 {{< /text >}}

-Note that the patches are applied in the given order, and each patch is applied over the resulting output from the previous patch.
+Note that the patches are applied in the given order.
+Each patch is applied over the output from the previous patch.
 Paths in patches that don't exist in the output manifest will be created.

 ### List item path selection